kevinbdsouza/kevinbdsouza.github.io/_posts/2024-09-17-perspectives-on-the-future-of-AI.md

 ---
-title: 'Perspectives on the future of AI'
+title: 'Perspectives on the Future of AI'
 date: 2024-09-17
 permalink: /posts/2024/09/perspectives-on-the-future-of-AI
 tags: